Trent-Fellbootman/dev000/docs/index.md

 ## What is the right way to take this course?

 This course is organized into modules.
-You don't need to take all modules sequentially; just find the modules that interest you the most.
-However, some modules might depend on others.
+For those completely new to programming and development, it is recommended to learn each module in order, so that you can get a complete and systematic understanding of the developer's world.

+However, the modules are not strictly dependent on each other, so if you already have some experience, or if you're only interested in certain aspects of development, feel free to find the modules that interest you the most and skip the rest.

+## Next Steps

+Take a look at the [course outline](outline.md) and pick a module to start with!